thimonpelka/neovim_config/README.md

 - space + g + a - git add .
 - space + g + c - git commit
 - space + g + p - git push

+After "go to definition" use Ctrl+t to go back to where you called it